-As the summer draws to a close and workers all over the country return from holiday, many may be thinking about moving on to pastures new.
-While batteries recharged by summer sun may spur the search for a new challenge, once you have landed that dream job, it’s important that you end up with an employment contract that works for you.
+As the first few months of the new year past, many may be thinking about moving on to something new.
+While batteries recharged by the fresh start may spur the search for a new challenge, once you have landed that dream job, it’s important that you end up with an employment contract that works for you.
 We set out our list of key employment contract clauses and what you should be looking for.

 Probation: Is there a probation period and, if so, how long is it? and can it be extended?

 Pay and benefits: Is everything you have been told regarding remuneration set out clearly in the contract?
 Make sure everything is spelt out in black and white in order to avoid disputes further down the line.
 In particular, beware of any benefits that are described as ‘discretionary’, not least because the employer may be able to remove these whenever it wants.

 Termination: How much notice has to be given by either party to terminate the employment, and does it seem fair on both sides?
 Would this give you enough time to find another suitable job?
 Does the employer have the right to pay you in lieu and is there a power to put you on garden leave?

 Holiday: How much holiday are you entitled to, and does this figure include or exclude bank/public holidays?
 Are there any restrictions on when you take leave or for how long?

 Sick pay: Sick pay is often at the employer’s discretion, but you should clarify this and understand the company’s usual practice.